|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

-Navy Secretary Gideon Welles wrote in his diary on August 6: "What the President's Blair came in, and the President informed us he had a telegram from Greeley, desiring the publication of the whole peace correspondence.
+Navy Secretary Gideon Welles wrote in his diary on August 6 that "the President informed us he had a telegram from Greeley, desiring the publication of the whole peace correspondence.
 Both Blair and myself advised it, but the President said he had telegraphed Greeley to come on, for he desired him to erase some of the lamentations in his longest letter.
 I told him while I regretted it was there, the whole had better be published.
 Blair said it would have to come to that ultimately.
 But the President thought it better that that part should be omitted."100 The same day, President Lincoln wrote Greeley: "Yours to Major Hay about publication of our correspondence received.
 With the suppression of a few passages in your letters in regard to which I think you and I would not disagree, I should be glad of the publication.
 Please come over and see me."101

 Republican Chauncey M. Depew, who visited President Lincoln in the following weeks, recalled: "At a Cabinet meeting one of the members said to Mr. Lincoln: 'Mr. President, why don't you write a letter to the public stating these facts, and that will end Mr. Greeley's attacks?'
 The president answered: 'Mr. Greeley owns a daily newspaper, a very widely circulated and influential one.
 I have no newspaper.
 The press of the country would print my letter, and so would the New York Tribune.
 In a little while the public would forget all about it, and then Mr. Greeley would begin to prove from my own letter that he was right, and I, of course, would be helpless to reply.'"106 After a Cabinet meeting on August 19, Navy Secretary Welles wrote: